 You can use this solution to waterproof all kinds of clothing including cotton and synthetic fabrics.
-Plus, apply it to marine-grade fabrics, boat covers, Bimini tops, tents, and footwear.
+You can also apply it to marine-grade fabrics, boat covers, Bimini tops, tents, and footwear.
 This solution should not alter the breathability of applied garments in any way.

 7. Bickmore Gard-More